Pumpkin Spice Latte Overnight Oats

-Pumpkin Spice Latte Overnight Oats is an easy way to get your PSL fix in a satisfying and healthy breakfast you can make ahead!
-Pumpkin overnight oatmeal with a caffeine kick from real coffee plus pumpkin pie spice is the ultimate way to start the day for Starbucks lovers.
-It’s one of the best gluten-free pumpkin recipes!
+These aren’t your basic pumpkin overnight oats.
+They are Pumpkin Spice Latte Overnight Oats!
+It’s an easy way to get your PSL fix in a satisfying and healthy breakfast you can make ahead!
+Packed with pumpkin, whole grain oats, and a caffeine kick from real coffee plus the perfect amount of pumpkin pie spice, it’s one of my best gluten-free pumpkin recipes!

-Pumpkin Overnight Oatmeal that Tastes Like a PSL
+Pumpkin Overnight Oats – Tastes Like a Pumpkin Spice Latte

 Pumpkin truly tastes best when accompanied with pumpkin pie spice, with the warm flavors of cinnamon and nutmeg and their comforting aromas enhancing the earthy, natural sweetness of the pumpkin.
 But there is something about the slight smokiness of coffee that truly adds to this combination as well.